bcgov/bcmaps/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a new submission.

+On win-builder, there was one additional NOTE:
+    "Packages suggested but not available for checking: 'bcmaps.rdata' 'doMC'"
+    - bcmaps.rdata - a package containing data that is used by bcmaps - It is hosted for installation at: https://bcgov.github.io/drat.
+    - doMC - Not available for Windows

 ## Reverse dependencies